Dilnawaz-Khan/Basics/README.md

 - [Facebook](https://www.facebook.com/learnbydill)
 <!-- Add other social media platforms -->

+## 👨‍💻 About the Author

+Hi, I'm Dilnawaz Khan, the creator of Learn By Dill.
+I'm a React Native developer with over 2 years of hands-on experience.
+Throughout my career, I've had the opportunity to work with various companies, contributing to the development of diverse applications such as educational, medical, and social apps.
+Whether collaborating with a team or working independently, I bring a wealth of experience to the table.

+My goal with Learn By Dill is to share my knowledge and passion for React Native development through clear and insightful tutorials.
+Join me on this coding journey, and let's master React Native together!

 Feel free to reach out with questions, feedback, or suggestions!

 Happy coding! 👩‍💻🚀